- Maya 2017, 2018, 2019 (with updates)

 A video showing this installation process can be seen below:

-- Extract them in a desired folder
+- Extract the files in a desired folder

 Menu, File->Set Project

-- Open the desired test scene
+- Open the demo scene

-- Update the materials in the scene
+- (Optional) Update the materials in the scene

 right click on the 'mPre' shelf tool->Update ShaderFX materials.